 - Stop or change auto-payments for your mortgage.
 If you are having your mortgage payment deducted automatically from your bank account, make sure you make any necessary adjustments to avoid fees or charges.

 - Confirm your property taxes and insurance will be paid.
 Your property taxes and insurance should continue to be paid by your servicer if your mortgage has an escrow account, but you may want to confirm that with your servicer.
 If your mortgage does not have an escrow account, you will be responsible for paying property taxes and insurance payments.
 You are responsible for paying any HOA and condo fees during forbearance.
 When you leave forbearance, your escrow account may have a shortage, so discuss potential options with your servicer.

 - Pay attention to your monthly mortgage statement.
 Continue monitoring your monthly mortgage statements to make sure you don’t see any errors.

 - Keep an eye on your credit.
 It’s a good idea to routinely check your credit reports in order to make sure there are no errors or inaccuracies.
-You can check them weekly for free until April 20, 2022 at .
+You can check them weekly for free until December 31, 2022 at AnnualCreditReport.com .
 Servicers may report that your account is in forbearance.
 However, if you were otherwise current on your account and have received relief as defined by the CARES Act, your servicer or creditor is required to report your account as current.
 If you stop making mortgage payments without a forbearance agreement, the servicer will report this information to the credit reporting companies, and it can have a lasting negative impact on your credit history.
 If you find an error, however, you can dispute it.